 Through open and transparent community participation, PESC enables cost-effective connectivity between data systems to accelerate performance and service, to simplify data access and research, and to improve data quality along the education lifecycle.
+Additional benefits of the PESC mission include:

 While PESC promotes the implementation and usage of data exchange standards, PESC does not set (create or establish) policies related to privacy and security.
 Organizations and entities using PESC standards and services should ensure they comply with FERPA and all local, state, federal and international rules on privacy and security as applicable.